pbfrandsen/CBA_genomics_workshop/07_BLAST_search_for_predicted_proteins.md

 For _Arctopsyche_ it should be 246.
 Take note of your number if it is different so that you can put it into the job script.

 Now, we're going to make a new job script that will run a `SLURM` array.
 This is a way to run the same job across multiple files.
-Here is an example of the job file for _Arctopsyche_.
+Here is an example of the job file for _Arctopsyche_ that I pasted into `arcto_blast.job`.

 ```
 #!/bin/bash